top of page

 • How old/new are the kitchen appliances and washer/dryer?

-• Question for the agent: If appliances are older, are they offering a home warranty?
+• Question for the agent: If appliances are older, are the sellers offering a home warranty?

 • Basement.
 Give it the sniff test.
 If there are exposed concrete blocks in the unfinished part of the basement, are there watermarks or stains, or any crumbling on the blocks?
 Is there a sump pump?
 All basements should have a sump pump if they are below grade.